aclaf/flagrant/docs/explanation/behavior.md

 - **Single dash** (`-`) is always treated as a positional argument, following Unix convention for stdin/stdout
 - **Negative numbers** are treated as positionals when `allow_negative_numbers=True` and positional specs are defined
-- **POSIX-style ordering boundary** - Once the first positional is encountered when `strict_posix_options=True`, all subsequent arguments become positionals
+- **POSIX-style ordering boundary** - Once the first positional is encountered when `strict_posix_options=True`, all following arguments become positionals

 ### Formal classification algorithm